ebkarlson404/CreationKitAuditTool/README.md

 One unfortunate design decision in Starfield and its Creation Kit is the directory naming scheme used for some files associated with a given plugin.
 The naming scheme is to place some plugin-specific files in a directory whose name matches the name of the plugin file.
 Unforunately, the naming scheme *includes* the extension for the plugin file.
-The issue this creates is that since Creation Kit works on plugin files whose names end with `.ESP`, it places the plugin-specific files in a directory named `MyMod.ESP`.
-However, when the plugin is published Creation Kit creates a plugin file with an extension of `.ESM` so when Starfield loads the `.ESM` plugin file, it will look for the plugin-specific files in a directory named `MyMod.ESM`, which does not exist.
+The issue this creates is that since Creation Kit works on plugin files whose names end with `.ESP`, it places the plugin-specific files in a directory named *MyMod.ESP*.
+However, when the plugin is published Creation Kit creates a plugin file with an extension of `.ESM` so when Starfield loads the `.ESM` plugin file, it will look for the plugin-specific files in a directory named *MyMod.ESM*, which does not exist.

-The Creation Kit Audit Tool will automatically detect when plugin files reside in a `MyMod.ESP` directory and will replicate those files into a corresponding `MyMod.ESM` directory to use for the generated ACHLIST packing list.
+The Creation Kit Audit Tool will automatically detect when plugin files reside in a *MyMod.ESP* directory and will replicate those files into a corresponding *MyMod.ESM* directory to use for the generated ACHLIST packing list.
 This will result in a `BA2` file that is ready to ship with the resulting `.ESM` plugin file.
-## PC and XBox WEM Files
+## WWise Configuration: Streamlined Multi-Platform Distribution
 For some reason, the format of the audio WEM files is platform-specific.
 So WEM files meant for a PC platform cannot be used on an XBox and vice versa.
 This makes generation of cross-platform plugins tedious as the nominal configuration for the WWise audio toolkit that integrates into the Starfield Creation Kit is specific to one platform or the other.
 This forces one to